DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To load a saved mix envelope (file drag and drop method):
 - Be sure the _Vektor_ module's context is set to **MIX**.
 If not, press the MIX context button **only if its LED above is off**.
 - From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the file is.
-- Drag the relevant **.vktMixEnv** file, then drop it over the module, that's all.
+- Drag the relevant **.vktMixEnv** file, then drop it anywhere over the module.

  :warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error information is displayed, until you press any button (to acknowledge the error condition).